nodet/dowml/README.md

   the relevant piece of information from the Cloud Object Storage service you want to use.
   Note that the URL should be a public one, as it will be used by the DOWML code directly, and that one resides outside IBM Cloud.
+It _must_ start with 'https://', even if the test will be sucessful without this.
+If it doesn't, you'll get an error when DOWML tries to upload a file.

 - Test the connection to make sure that everything is setup properly by using the 'Test' button in the lower right, before clicking 'Create'.